-H. Specialized medical equipment and supplies: This medicaid waiver provides specialized medical equipment and supplies which include: (1) devices, controls or appliances specified in the plan of care that enable recipients to increase their ability to perform activities of daily living; (2) devices, controls, or appliances that enable the recipient to perceive, control, or communicate with the environment in which they live; (3) items necessary for life support or to address physical conditions along with ancillary supplies and equipment necessary to the proper functioning of such items; (4) such other durable and non-durable medical equipment not available under the state plan that is necessary to address recipient functional limitations; and (5) necessary medical supplies not available under the state plan.
+Specialized medical equipment and supplies: This medicaid waiver provides specialized H. medical equipment and supplies which include: (1) devices, controls or appliances specified in the plan of care that enable recipients to increase their ability to perform activities of daily living; (2) devices, controls, or appliances that enable the recipient to perceive, control, or communicate with the environment in which they live; (3) items necessary for life support or to address physical conditions along with ancillary supplies and equipment necessary to the proper functioning of such items; (4) such other durable and non-durable medical equipment not available under the state plan that is necessary to address recipient functional limitations; and (5) necessary medical supplies not available under the state plan.
 Items reimbursed with waiver funds are in addition to any medical equipment and supplies furnished under the state plan and exclude those items that are not of direct medical or remedial benefit to the recipient.
 The costs of maintenance and upkeep of equipment are included in the cost of equipment and supplies.
+All items must meet applicable standards of manufacture, design, and installation.
+Medical equipment and supplies that are furnished by the state plan are not covered under this service.
 This service does not include nutritional or dietary supplements, disposable diapers, bed pads, or disposable wipes.
-[2/1/95, 4/15/96; 8.314.3.13 NMAC - Rn, 8 NMAC 4.MAD.734.4 & A, 5-1-02; A, 12/1/10]
+[2/1/95, 4/15/96; 8.314.3.13 NMAC - Rn, 8 NMAC 4.MAD.734.4 & A, 5-1-02; A, 12/1/10; A, xx-xx-xx]

-8.314.3.14 NON-COVERED SERVICES: Only services listed as covered waiver services are covered under the waiver program.
-Ancillary services can be available to waiver recipients through the regular medicaid program.
-These ancillary services are subject to the limitations and coverage restrictions which exist for other medicaid services.
-See 8.301.3 NMAC, General Noncovered Services, for an overview of non-covered services [2/1/95, 4/15/96; 8.314.3.14 NMAC - Rn, 8 NMAC 4.MAD.734.5, 5/1/02; A, 12/1/10]
+NON-COVERED SERVICES: Only services listed as covered waiver services are covered 8.314.3.14 under the waiver program.
+Ancillary services can be available to waiver recipients through the regular medicaid program] MAP state plan services.
+These ancillary services are subject to the limitations and coverage restrictions which exist for other [medicaid] MAP services.
+See 8.301.3 NMAC[, General Noncovered Services,] for an overview of non-covered services.

+[2/1/95, 4/15/96; 8.314.3.14 NMAC - Rn, 8 NMAC 4.MAD.734.5, 5/1/02; A, 12/1/10; A, xx-xx-xx]

-8.314.3.15 INDIVIDUALIZED SERVICE PLAN: An initial ISP must be developed by a team of professionals in consultation with the recipient and others involved in the recipient's care within 90 days of being determined eligible for the MF waiver.
+8.314.3.15 INDIVIDUALIZED SERVICE PLAN: An initial ISP must be developed by a team of professionals in consultation with the recipient and others involved in the recipient's care within 90 days of being determined eligible for the [MF waiver] MFW program.

-A. The case manager assists the recipient in identifying his/her dreams, goals, preferences and outcomes for service.
+The case manager assists the recipient in identifying his/her dreams, goals, preferences and A. outcomes for service.
 The case manager obtains information about the recipient's strengths, capacities, needs, preferences, desired outcomes, health status, and risk factors.
 This information is gained through a review of the LOC assessment; interviews between the case manager and recipient; and the person-centered planning process that takes place between the case manager and recipient to develop the ISP.

-B. The ISP addresses: activities of daily living assistance needs, health care needs, equipment needs, relationships in the home and community, personal safety and provider responsibilities.
+The ISP addresses: activities of daily living assistance needs, health care needs, equipment needs, В. relationships in the home and community, personal safety and provider responsibilities.

-C. During the pre-planning process, the case manager provides the recipient with information about the MF waiver.
-The case manager provides information about the range and scope of service choices and options, as well as the rights, risks, and responsibilities associated with the MF waiver.
-The case manager is responsible for completing the CIA and obtaining other medical assessments needed for the ISP; completing the annual LOC redetermination process; and referring the recipient to HSD for financial eligibility determination annually and as needed.
+During the pre-planning process, the case manager provides the recipient with information about C. the [MF waiver] MFW program.
+The case manager provides information about the range and scope of service choices and options, as well as the rights, risks, and responsibilities associated with the [MF waiver] MFW program.
+The case manager is responsible for completing the CIA and obtaining other medical assessments needed for the ISP; completing the annual LOC redetermination process; and referring the recipient to the New Mexico human services department (HSD) income support division (ISD) for financial eligibility determination annually and as needed.